craigatk/projektor/ui/README.md

 This will start the server on `http://localhost:1234`

 By default, when running locally the API backend points to `http://localhost:8080` which is the default port of the server.
+Start up the server separately using Gradle.

 ## Testing